 While less impactful, your place of residence can sometimes play a minor role if it indicates exposure to unusually high environmental risks or regions with significantly lower life expectancies.
 However, this is often a secondary consideration for most standard policies.

-If your occupation involves hazardous duties, such as a pilot, a firefighter, jobs at extreme heights, or jobs with dangerous materials, your policy premium may be higher.
+If your occupation involves hazardous duties, such as being a pilot, a firefighter, working at extreme heights, or handling dangerous materials, your policy premium may be higher.
 The increased risk of accidental death or work-related illness directly impacts the insurer’s assessment.

 Your current health status, pre-existing conditions, such as diabetes or heart disease, and your family’s medical history also affect the premium that you pay.
 A history of serious illnesses can significantly increase your premium, as it suggests a potentially shorter lifespan or higher mortality risk.